Note: When filing for Adjustment of Status K1 and K3 Visa holders are required to submit their paperwork at this address.

 Where to File Everything:

-Applicants are required to mail applications to a national mailbox (Chicago) as stated on the form (not your local USCIS office).
+Applicants are required to mail applications to this address (not your local USCIS office).
 Be sure to mail the package with return receipt requested / delivery confirmation.
 Send via USPS.

 Make TWO copies of the entire package before you send it in.
 This includes the money orders too.
 You want to have a perfect replica of the package you are sending in.
 All Forms that you submit must be originals with original signatures.
 Supporting Evidence that you submit may be photocopies.
 Retain ALL original supporting Evidence since the USCIS has the right to check them by issuing an RFE (Request For Evidence).
 If you receive an RFE, follow the direction exactly, and make two copies of what you sent back.
 During any future interviews the USCIS may also want to examine the original supporting evidence.

 I-485's can take anywhere from several months to several years to be approved depending on where you live (every local office has a different waiting period).
 This delay often leaves the petitioner feeling completely hopeless of ever receiving approval.
 DO NOT GIVE UP!
 Though it seems like forever, the CIS will eventually get to your petition.
 In the mean time make sure your EAD for working is valid (renew when needed) and that you have an AP for any neccesary travel you have planned.
 Listed below are the main items that will happen while the beneficiary's I-485 is being processed.

 If you filed for Employment Authorization and/or Advance Parole petitions are generally processed within 90 days of filing.
 During that wait the beneficiary (non-US Citizen Spouse) will be sent a notice in the mail to schedule an appointment at the nearest USCIS biometrics office to have their fingerprints and photos taken.
 It is important follow the instructions in this notice and to schedule the biometrics appointment in a timely fashion.
 Below are estimated waiting times for these benefits: